 Qrequired falls below 110% of B-STAGEMIN of the current stage for 5 minutes; or

-For 5 minutes, Primary HW pumps are at B-MinPriPumpSpdStage and primary HWRT exceeds secondary HWRT by 3°F.
+For 5 minutes, Primary HW pumps are at B-MinPriPumpSpdStage and primary HWRT exceeds secondary HWRT by [UNITS [2°C] [3°F]].

 The failsafe stage up condition is not true.